genotrance/px/README.txt

 The noproxy capability allows Px to connect to hosts in the configured subnets directly, bypassing the NTLM proxy altogether.
 This allows clients to connect to hosts within the intranet without requiring additional configuration for each client or at the NTLM proxy.
+If noproxy is defined, the NTLM proxy is optional - this allows Px to run as a regular proxy full time if required.

 There are a few other settings to tweak in the INI file but most are self-explanatory.
 All settings can be specified on the command line for convenience.
 The INI file can also be